 What do I need?

 A road going car can be used for events such as Autotest, slaloms trials etc. Anything will do, but in truth something more agile can be more fun.
 So a family sized hatchback is as good a car as any.
 It needs to be reasonably sound (up to MOT standard).
 You will also need a membership of a carclub such as BDCC, a Motorsport UK RS Clubman licence (which is FREE) and most importantly, enthusiasm.

 How much does it cost?

-Entry fees are usually around £20-£30 for a day depending on the venue and then there will extra cost for travel to and from events including food & drink, but this can be kept to a minimum Mechanical wear on the vehicle should be negligible, but on some events you may see increased tyre wear.
-It is common for two drivers to share a car at an event and this reduces some of the costs
+Entry fees average only £40 for a full day of motorsport, depending on the venue, with additional costs for travel to and from events including food & drink which can be kept to minimal.
+Mechanical wear on the vehicle should be negligible but on some events you may see increased tyre wear.
+It is common for two drivers to share a car at an event and this reduces some of the costs.

 Do I need a special licence?

 For club events you will need a club card along with a Motosport UK Clubman licence (as a minimum from 01/01/2020) but for bigger events you will need to progress to a competition licence.

 RS Clubman Licence (FREE)

 All competitors (and some passengers) need to hold a new RS Clubman licence as a minimum from 2020, in order to compete in a Motorsport UK permitted event.
 This licence is free of charge, entitles you to Motorsport UK’s comprehensive member benefits package, and will allow you to compete in following events run on a Motorsport UK Clubman Permit:

 - Cross Country